chauff/cse1500-web-transcripts/Lecture-3.md

   - Change the size of a paragraph
   - Change the background color of a web application

-In the remainder of this lecture, you will see a number of simple event-based examples that add an interactive element to a web page.
+We will now walk through a number of examples that add an interactive element to a web application.
-These examples are simple and self-contained.
-This means that all necessary code is contained within a single code snippet (even though by now you are aware that in a real coding project there should be a strict separation between HTML, JavaScript and CSS, the latter will be introduced in a later lecture).
+These examples are small and self-contained.
+This means that all necessary code is contained within a single code snippet.

 #### Example 1: document.getElementById